jairelltan/ESD-Weebs/README.md

 - Comments and threads services
 - Various composite services for complex operations

+RabbitMQ has also been implemented to enable a First-Come-First-Serve queue for the waitlist, ensuring that people who waitlist a product first will automically have that item added to their cart first when the product is in stock.

 ## Docker Setup

 This project has been dockerized for easy deployment.
 The setup includes:

 1. A MySQL database container for data storage
 2. An application container running all the microservices
+3. A rabbitMQ container (hosted on port 15673 and 5673 for the GUI manager and service respectively) to allow rabbitMQ

 ### Requirements